 Buffer’s free version allows you to schedule 10 posts per social media platform at once; however, if you want more than that, then Buffer has several paid plans available ranging from $10-$99 per month, depending on how many social media accounts you want access too (there are no contracts).

-The drawbacks are that the features are a bit limited and the price can become expensive.
+The drawbacks are that the features are limited, and the price can become expensive.

 SocialBee is a social media management tool that offers free and premium versions.
 It has a mobile app (for iOS or Android), a desktop app, and a web interface for scheduling posts on the go.
 The software can schedule posts across multiple platforms like Facebook, Twitter, Instagram, and Pinterest, as well as Google My Business listings.